 Henri de Toulouse-Lautrec’s cookbook

-/ Henri de Toulouse-Lautrec was not only a patron and contributor to the arts but he also wrote a cookbook.
-It is titled L’art de la Cuisine and was published after his death by his friend Maurice Joyant.
-The book includes Lautrec sketches and interesting menu selections.
-Lautrec enjoyed culture and liked to cook, drink and celebrate.
+Henri de Toulouse-Lautrec was not only a patron and contributor to the arts but he also collected recipes with a friend.
+This collection is titled L’art de la Cuisine and was published months after his death by his friend Maurice Joyant.
+The book includes Lautrec sketches and interesting menu selections. (read more https://news.artnet.com/art-world/art-bites-henri-de-toulouse-lautrec-chef-cookbook-recipes-2466779) Lautrec enjoyed culture and liked to cook, drink and celebrate.
 He liked to dress up as a samurai or flamenco dancer at his parties and once served a Degas painting for dessert.
 Lautrec also was known to add goldfish to the water pitchers encouraging his guests to imbibe alcohol fueled concoctions instead of water.

-More can be read about this fascinating character and his life at the following sites and on wikipedia.
+More can be read about this fascinating character, his life and his circle of interesting friends at the following sites and on wikipedia.

 http://www.lautrec.info/